Skip to content

 There is beauty in acceptance.

+In the autobiography of Charlie Chaplin, a greatest actor and comedian, emphasizes that we must know how to laugh in our tears, we must know how to cry in our laughter.
 This isn’t complicated to understand, there is also an interval between laugh and tears, we just don’t apply it in our life.

 The important thing is that we don’t have to find our final destination at once, and we can avoid wasting a lot of time and worry trying to find a destination.

-Destination is not a once-and-done phenomenon.
+Destination is not a once and done product.

-It’s a continuous process.
+It’s a continuous polished process.

 One simple example.